-We’ve written about orthopedic mattresses before, so be sure to check out our selection tips and product recommendations before making your purchase.
+We’ve written about the best dog beds for large dogs before, so be sure to check out our selection tips and product recommendations before making your purchase.

 Dogs of all ages need a few good toys to exercise their chewing instincts and help keep them occupied when they’re bored.
 And toys are especially important for puppies, who need to be able to chew on things when they’re teething.

 But when you are choosing toys for a large breed, you’ll want to be sure you pick safe and resilient varieties, which will stand up to your dog’s big jaws and teeth.
-There are a few different options on the market, but we run down five of the best in our indestructible toy buyers’ guide.
+There are a few different options on the market, but we run down five of the best in our indestructible dog toy reviews.

-Selecting a food is often challenging for first-time dog owners, but we break down some of the key characteristics to seek when making your choice and recommend several of the best foods for large dogs here.
+Selecting a food is often challenging for first-time dog owners, but we break down some of the key characteristics to seek when making your choice in our guide to the best large breed dog food.